nens/threedi-docs/source/e_results_analysis_tutorial.rst

 You now see the net cumulative discharge over the whole simulation for each flowline.
 You may move the time slider in the *Temporal Controller* at the top of the screen to view the results for earlier moments in the simulation.
 In the 3Di Results Manager panel, you can also change the visualised variable to *Discharge* to get a snapshot of the situation at the time step you have navigated to in the *Temporal Controller*.

-#) Zoom out from the Vaethvey a bit.
+#) Zoom out from the Vaethvej a bit.
 Can you see the flow route(s) the water follows to flow to our problem area?
 By which route(s) does the water leave?

 Another way to analyse the flow pattern is by using the *3Di Results Aggregation* tool.